Matt Johnson (director): 2007–2021: Early work

+Following The Dirties's release, Johnson and producer Matthew Miller established the production company Zapruder Films.
+The company's debut feature, Operation Avalanche (2016), was directed by Johnson and starred him alongside Owen Williams as CIA agents who become embroiled in a conspiracy to fake the Apollo 11 Moon landing.
 Operation Avalanche premiered at the Sundance Film Festival.
-Johnson had received an offer to premiere the film at the Toronto International Film Festival but declined, reasoning that the film would be lost in the large number of films shown there.
-Lionsgate released it in the US on September 16, 2016.
-He was nominated for Best Director at the 5th Canadian Screen Awards in 2017 for his work on Operation Avalanche.
+Johnson had received an offer to premiere the film at the Toronto International Film Festival, but he declined, reasoning that the film would be lost in the large number of films shown there.
+Lionsgate released Operation Avalanche in the United States on September 16, 2016.
+The film received generally positive reviews from critics.
+Johnson was nominated for Best Director at the 5th Canadian Screen Awards in 2017.